CP

 What about Sherwin-Williams Emerald — why isn't it here?+

-Emerald is a fine paint and CARB Phase II compliant, but it overlaps with Cashmere on the wall round-up and lands closer to Aura on price.
+Emerald is a fine paint and clears the CARB line — Sherwin publishes the Emerald base at 0 g/L — but it overlaps with Cashmere on the wall round-up and lands closer to Aura on price.
 The five picks above cover the price ladder cleanly — Aura at the top, Harmony for institutional, Cashmere as the SW mid, Premium Plus for budget, Clare for DTC.
 Emerald is the [wall paint top pick](/best/wall-paint/) in its own round-up; for the CARB-specific question, the existing five picks already cover the use cases.

 Will a low-VOC paint cure as hard as a higher-VOC one?+